lkuich/JHJ/README.md

 Bring your Backend into your Frontend without tears; and don't worry about boilerplate communication API's!

-Define a Backend function like so in your client page like so, the `script` block marked as `backend`, this will be pulled out of the client and run on the server!
+Define a Backend function in your client page like so, the `script` block marked as `backend`, this will be pulled out of the client and run on the server!
 Communication between the client and server is handled with websockets.

 ```html
 <script backend>